 A weekly ticket is the same price as 72 hours ticket, but this one is valid only from Monday following the purchase, so it is suitable if you start your visit on Sunday evening.

 But, if you want to make sure you get a correct underground line, bus or tram, please use Google Maps instead.
-It was proven to be more user-friendly and more accurate than Wiener Linien app.
+It was proven to be more user-friendly and more accurate than the Wiener Linien app.
 Don’t ask why, but very few companies can beat Google in their own game.
-So, in short – use Wiener Linien app to buy tickets and check the schedules, and use Google Maps for navigating and trip planning.
+So, in short – use the Wiener Linien app to buy tickets and check the schedules, and use Google Maps for navigating and trip planning.